 - Representatives of federal elected officials

 PEO ACWA, the organization responsible for the destruction of the Kentucky chemical weapons stockpile, values the input and participation from the CDCAB.
-As the chemical weapons destruction program progresses, the CDCAB will continue to conduct open discussions and dialogue in quarterly meetings regarding issues including economic development and sustainability to permitting and environmental considerations.
-The board plays a vital role in the decision-making process by providing input from the community.
+As the chemical weapons destruction program progresses, the CDCAB will continue to conduct open discussions in quarterly meetings on plant closure, economic development, sustainability, permitting, environmental considerations and other issues.

 For more information about the CDCAB, contact Craig Williams at (859) 986-7565 or the Madison County Judge-Executive at (859) 624-4700.
 To learn about the upcoming meeting schedule or to be added to the mailing list, please contact the Blue Grass Chemical Stockpile Outreach Office at (859) 626-8944 or email@example.com.